ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/uvprojx-conversion/how-to-1.md

    - `Blinky.cproject.yaml`
    - `vcpkg-configuration.json`

-1. The vckpg configuration file is automatically activated.
+1. The vcpkg configuration file is automatically activated.
 You notice an active configuration in the **Status Bar** at the bottom:

    ![vcpkg activated](./vcpkg-activated.png)